-If a cyberbullying incident directed at a child occurs using e-mail or mobile phone technology, either inside or outside school time, Troon School will take the following steps:
+If an online bullying incident directed at a child occurs using e-mail or mobile phone technology, either inside or outside school time, the Rainbow MAT will take the following steps:

-- Advise the child not to respond to the message - Refer to relevant policies, e.g. online safety/acceptable use, anti-bullying and PSHE and apply appropriate sanctions - Secure and preserve any evidence - Inform the sender's e-mail service provider - · Notify parents of the children involved - Consider delivering a parent workshop for the school community - Consider informing the police depending on the severity or repetitious nature of the offence.
-The school recognises that some cyberbullying activities could be a criminal offence under a range of different laws including: the Protection from Harassment Act 1997; the Malicious Communication Act 1988; section 127 of the Communications Act 2003 and the Public Order Act 1986 - Inform the SWG4L lead: Jane McFall: 01872 322765
+- Advise the child not to respond to the message - Refer to relevant policies, e.g. online safety/acceptable use, anti-bullying and PSHE and apply appropriate sanctions - Secure and preserve any evidence - Inform the sender's e-mail service provider - Notify parents of the children involved - Consider delivering a parent workshop for the school community - Consider informing the police depending on the severity or repetitious nature of the offence.
+The school recognises that some activities could be a criminal offence under a range of different laws including: the Protection from Harassment Act 1997; the Malicious Communication Act 1988; section 127 of the Communications Act 2003 and the Public Order Act 1986 - Inform the SWG4L lead: Jane McFall: 01872 322765

-If malicious or threatening comments are posted on an Internet site or Social Networking Site about a pupil of member of staff, Troon School will also:
+If malicious or threatening comments are posted on an Internet site or Social Networking Site about a pupil of member of staff, the Rainbow MAT will also: